 You can also contact us by:

-DePaul University Libraries > Services > Digital Scholarship > Scholarly Communication
+DePaul University Libraries > Services > Scholarly Communication

-The DePaul University Library has been an active participant in the future of scholarly communication.
+The DePaul University Library is an active participant and partner with faculty in building the future of scholarly communication.
 Through its institutional repository,

-Via Sapientiae, the DePaul University Library supports DePaul's goal of academic enhancement by collecting, organizing,and providing open access to scholarly works produced by the University's faculty, staff, centers and institutes, and students.
-The repository also showcases DePaul's unique Vincentian heritage materials.
+Digital Commons@DePaul (formerly Via Sapientiae), the DePaul University Library supports DePaul's goal of academic enhancement by collecting, organizing, and providing open access to scholarly works produced by the University's faculty, staff, centers and institutes, and students.
+The repository also showcases DePaul's unique